Kunguma Pottu Gounder: Production

-Kunguma Pottu Gounder was directed by G. Saisuresh who earlier directed Moovendhar (1998) under the name Suraj.
+Kunguma Pottu Gounder was directed by Suraj under the name G. Saisuresh after Moovendhar (1998).
 The film's story was written by T. K. Maheshwar while Shankar handled the cinematography.

 Soundtrack

 The soundtrack was composed by Sirpy.
+Though the song "Izhuthu Izhuthu" was picturised in the film it was not featured instead it was featured in dubbed film Thilak.

 Reception

 Malathi Rangarajan of The Hindu praised the comic exchanges of Sathyaraj and Goundamani and said, "despite fairly good acting and appealing dialogue the film does not make an impact, it is the pitfalls in the story and screenplay that are to be blamed".
 Visual Dasan of Kalki gave the film a verdict of "average".
 Malini Mannath wrote in Chennai Online, "The message that the director intended to convey, about the importance of education and the stringent rules certain prestigious schools follow, is diluted as the director shuttles between the comic and the serious, and gives more importance to the marital discord and the jealous wife story".
+Dinakaran wrote "Telling a serious story in a lighter vein is a novel technique adopted by the film's director Sai Suresh.
+Things would have been better had he told the story in a more clear-cut manner!".